pscally1005/pscally1005.github.io/_posts/recipes/meme/2024-04-05-zoodle-taco.markdown

 - <center><img src='/assets/Food/Ground Meat/Zoodle Taco/zoodle-taco-8.jpg' alt='' class='instruction-image'></center>

 - Add the meat to the bowl with the vegetables.
 Combine together, and serve.
 Pair this with any hard or soft shelled tacos, cheese, and salsa

+- Note that the nutrition facts below include 1 <a href='/recipes/oat-wraps'>Gluten Free Oat Wrap</a> per serving
 ---